teal-language/tl/README.md

 This should put a `tl` command in your `$PATH` (run `eval $(luarocks path)` if the LuaRocks-installed binaries are not in your `$PATH`)

+### Binaries

+Alternatively, you can find pre-compiled binaries for Linux x86_64 and Windows x86_64 at the [releases](https://github.com/teal-language/tl/releases) page.
+The packages contain a stand-alone executable that can run Teal programs (without the need of a separate Lua installation) and also compile them to Lua.

 ## Running